treeshateorcs/bathory18/README.md

 bathory18 will automatically prevent running two instances left click to open in browser (by default) or another program (as configured) right click to dismiss

+there's environment variable BATHORY18_TIMEOUT which controls the interval to check the news with (in seconds)